josh-ashkinaze/plurals/README.md

 - Using a persona template with a placeholder for the persona
 - Interfacing with American National Election Studies to draw up a persona to use with a persona template

-Users can make their own persona templates or use the defaults in `instructions.yaml`.
+Users can make their own persona templates or use the defaults in the instructions.yaml file.

 Let's see some examples!